MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 All of the other settings can be safely used from the linked article.

-On the **Additional settings** page, you don't have to choose the option to pre-populate the database with sample data, but there's no harm in doing so.
+On the **Additional settings** page, you don't have to choose the option to prepopulate the database with sample data, but there's no harm in doing so.

-Once the database has been created with the above database name, Server admin login, and password, get the value for the server name from the overview page for the newly created database resource in the portal.
+Once the database is created with the above database name, Server admin login, and password, get the value for the server name from the overview page for the newly created database resource in the portal.
 Hover the mouse over the value of the **Server name** field and select the copy icon that appears beside the value.
 Save this value aside for use later (we set a variable named `MSSQLSERVER_HOST` to this value).

 > [!NOTE]
 > To keep monetary costs low, the Quickstart directs the reader to select the serverless compute tier.
 This tier scales to zero when there is no activity.
 When this happens, the database is not immediately responsive.
 If, at any point when executing the steps in this article, you observe database problems, consider disabling Auto-pause.
 To learn how, search for Auto-pause in [Azure SQL Database serverless](/azure/azure-sql/database/serverless-tier-overview).
 At the time of writing, the following AZ CLI command would disable Auto-pause for the database configured in this article. `az sql db update --resource-group $RESOURCEGROUP --server <Server name, without the .database.windows.net part> --name todos_db --auto-pause-delay -1`